Skip to main content

 How do I become more involved in the ECEC community?
 How do I become involved in advocating for better child care?

 The main national advocacy group for better child care is the Child Care Advocacy Association of Canada.
-Many provinces have child care coalitions or advocacy groups; these have been listed in the appropriate provincial section.
+Many provinces have child care coalitions or advocacy groups; these have been listed at How to get involved in the child care community.
 In some provinces the only formal group is a child care professional association, a body made up of early childhood educators working in the field.
 In provinces without a formal child care advocacy group, these associations have been listed as a starting point for getting in touch with people in the child care movement.